pantheon-systems/documentation/source/content/domains.md

   ![Verify domain ownership for HTTPS by DNS or by uploading a file to an existing site](../images/dashboard/verify-domain-ownership.png)

-  It might take up to 30 minutes for DNS records to propagate.
+  It might take 30 minutes or more for DNS records to propagate, depending on your DNS host and your domain's TTL values.
 If you encounter issues after 30 minutes, check some of the following:

     - Ensure that there's no "parking page" or redirect configured in your DNS.
     - The TXT record's Host value doesn't have a trailing `.`.